The

 trade between Britain and the population of the Niger river basin.
 Along with

-the merchants the territory
+the merchants the

 The